just1nlee/uTerm/README.md

-# Universe Terminal (uTerm)
+# Universe Terminal
-The **universe terminal**, or **uTerm**, is a terminal-based universe explorer that lets you navigate galaxies, explore cosmic directories and discover new knowledge, all from a custom command-line interface.
+The **universe terminal** is a terminal-based universe explorer that lets you navigate galaxies, explore cosmic directories and discover new knowledge, all from a custom command-line interface.

-**Check our project demo here:** [universe terminal (uTerm) demo](https://www.youtube.com/watch?v=36T455y57i8)

 **Try it now:** [universeterminal.com](https://www.universeterminal.com/)

-> ⚠️ **Notice:** On the creativity temperature select screen, the site may appear unresponsive after selecting an option.
-If the "cold booting" message flashes and then disappears, repeat the selection a few times.
-This issue is due to a known bug with the backend cold start and was never fully patched.
-Once it wakes up, the terminal will proceed as expected.
+**Check our project demo here:** [universe terminal demo](https://www.youtube.com/watch?v=36T455y57i8)

 ## Features
 - Terminal-style interface inspired by Linux/UNIX systems